raminmanesh/ELK-Stack-Tutorial/README.md

 </dependency>
 ```

 2. In your Spring Boot project, create ```logback-spring.xml``` in the root of your classpath.
-This file usually includes main logging configuration such as log levels and destination, as shown in the following example:
+This file usually includes main logging configuration such as log levels, destination, log pattern, as shown in the following example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>